Dental crowns are a versatile, durable, long-lasting general dentistry solution for damaged, weak teeth.

 The crown will not just reinforce your damaged tooth, it will also allow it to work normally again and keep it from getting any more damage, creating a barrier to protect the tooth from acids, sugar, starches, and bacteria that can further damage or infect your tooth.

-There are several ways to be eligible for a dental crown.
-This includes having severely discolored teeth, cracked or crooked teeth, tooth decay, missing teeth, or a root canal.
+There are several reasons one would be a good candidate for dental crowns.
+This includes having severely discolored teeth, cracked or crooked teeth, tooth decay, missing teeth (capping a dental implant), or a root canal.
 However, a dental crown may not always be the best answer to these issues, so it’s important to come in for a consultation so the dentist can examine your teeth and determine what’s the best option for you.

 Once any necessary repairs have been completed on the tooth in question, placing a crown usually takes two visits to your Philadelphia dentist.